-Jewish Disability Awareness and Inclusion Month (JDAIM) is a unified effort among Jewish organizations and communities worldwide to raise awareness and foster inclusion of people with disabilities and those who love them.
+Jewish Disability Awareness, Acceptance and Inclusion Month (JDAIM) is a unified effort among Jewish organizations and communities worldwide to raise awareness and foster inclusion of people with disabilities and those who love them.
 JDAIM is a call to action to each one of us in accordance with our Jewish values, honoring the gifts and strengths that we each possess.
 Established in 2009 by the Jewish Special Education International Consortium, JDAIM is observed each February.

-This year is the 12th annual observation of JDAIM.
+This year is the 14th annual observation of JDAIM.

 Sunday, Feb.
 20, at 1 p.m. via Zoom